YWoooo/Note-of-Clean-Code/README.md

 Back to this book, I am not saying TDD is wrong.
 Who am I anyway?
 I will try to understand TDD and practice it in some other projects.
 But I think it would not harm if we write tests after the production codes.

+And there are other tips about testing:
+* Tests should be clean, yet clean as production codes are unnecessary.
+* By clean, which means tests also follow principles above, like nicely named, small, do one thing only, .etc.
+* Tests should be easy to run.
+Use CLI, IDE, or other tools to run tests in one or even zero keys.
+Do not run them manually.
+* Tests should be fast, or we will be lazy to run them.
+* Check the coverage.
+Again, use tools.

+We may not want to follow any of the above.
+But by all means, tests are necessary.
+Codes without tests are not clean.

 ...
 ...
 wip...